Soccer-Fiorentina jeered off after squandering another two-goal lead

 Torino were nowhere to be seen and only Hart prevented a bigger lead for Fiorentina.

-The second half was a completely different story and Fiorentina survived a let-off when Belotti sent a penalty against the crossbar after Carlos Salcedo had tripped Lucas Boye.
+The second half was a completely different story and Fiorentina survived a let-off when Belotti sent a penalty against the crossbar after Carlos Salcedo had tripped Lucas Boye, the fifth out of nine spot kicks squandered by the Bulls this season.